 Graduate students may apply for need-based loans and work-study through the Financial Aid Office.
 The programs are based on demonstrated financial need and require a Free Application for Federal Student Aid (FAFSA).
 Only U.S. citizens and eligible non-citizens (those holding permanent resident cards) may apply for funds administered by the Financial Aid Office.
 Financial aid can include work-study, loans, and other sources of financial aid.

-Extramural Fellowship Directories
+Extramural Award Directories

 For purposes of registration, California residents are those who have been legal residents of California for more than one year immediately prior to the residence determination date (generally the first day of classes).
 Legal residence is a combination of physical presence and the intention of making the state one’s permanent home, coupled with the relinquishment of legal ties to any other state.